The Wildlife Trusts

-Back as far as 2009, Su Jenkins, Human Resources Manager for The Wildlife Trust for Bedfordshire, Cambridgeshire and Northamptonshire had identified that employees out in remote locations faced an increased risk to their safety and wellbeing.
+Back as far as 2009, Su Jenkins, Human Resources Manager for The Wildlife Trusts for Bedfordshire, Cambridgeshire and Northamptonshire had identified that employees out in remote locations faced an increased risk to their safety and well-being.
 Lone workers are exposed to a wide range of dangers including verbal and physical confrontation, sudden illness or accidents.
-As a responsible employer, Su was entrusted to look for a personal safety device which enabled staff to call for help quickly, easily and discreetly in any emergency.
+As a responsible employer, Su was entrusted to look for a personal safety device that enabled staff to call for help quickly, easily and discreetly in any emergency.

 At this time, Peoplesafe had already been working with police forces across the UK protecting domestic violence victims, kidnap targets and those in witness protection programmes.
 Peoplesafe’s reputation was steadily growing as a personal safety service that could be entrusted with the safeguarding of society’s most vulnerable adults.

-With this proven endorsement, other organisations and industries began looking at Peoplesafe to help fulfil a moral and legal Duty of Care to protect their staff.
+With this proven endorsement, other organisations and industries began looking at Peoplesafe to help fulfill a moral and legal Duty of Care to protect their staff.
 By issuing small, palm-sized personal safety alarms, help is never far away.
-With the press of one button, the user’s details are transmitted to Peoplesafe’s Alarm Receiving Centre – a 24 hour manned, UK based control room where trained Alarm Controllers exclusively handle Peoplesafe user’s alarms.
+With the press of one button, the user’s details are transmitted to Peoplesafe’s Alarm Receiving Centre – a 24-hour manned, UK-based control room where trained Alarm Controllers exclusively handle Peoplesafe user’s alarms.
 With two-way audio communications and GPS tracking, they can summon the right response, fast!

-Upon successfully trialling the devices to ensure they worked in remote locations, The Trust signed up to Peoplesafe… and have been a customer ever since.
+Upon successfully trialing the devices to ensure they worked in remote locations, The Trust signed up to Peoplesafe… and has been a customer ever since.
 Su explains why: